 I sometimes hear writers say they find editing their novel tedious.
 For me it’s the opposite.
 I’m currently editing my next novel and remembering why I love writing.

 I should define what I mean by editing in this context.
-I’m talking about the substantive editing you do when you’ve got a roughly novel-shaped, full-length manuscript, one that’s good enough to show to your trusted reader but is definitely not ready to face the world.
+I’m talking about the substantive editing, or revision, you do when you’ve got a roughly novel-shaped, full-length manuscript, one that’s good enough to show to your trusted reader but is definitely not ready to face the world.
 For me that’s normally around the fourth draft.